 How Do Heat Pumps Work?

-During the the winter, heat pumps act as the heater.
+During the winter, heat pumps act as the heater.
 They transfer the heat energy from outside and bring it inside your home.
 During the summer months, it’s the opposite.
 The heat from inside your home gets pushed outside like an air conditioner.
-Because of their performance, heat pumps provide year-round comfort homeowners in warmer areas.
+Because of their performance, heat pumps provide year-round comfort.
 Electric-powered heat pumps typically work well in colder areas when used in conjunction with an oil or gas furnace.
 This typically leads to lower heating costs.

 Heat pumps work in conjunction with a series of coils that draw energy from water, air, or ground.
 Because the energy drawn is from a natural source, they are very environmentally friendly and are the most energy-efficient method to cooling and heating your home.
 Heat pumps are a greener way to heat and cool your home, due to the fact that they do not burn fuel to transfer heat.